Associate Dean of the Animal Law Program and the Brooks McCormick Jr. Scholar of Animal Law and Policy

 Erskine B. Wood Hall

-- Conducting, supporting, and promoting rigorous, independent legal research that advances the field of Animal Law; and
+- Conducting, supporting, and promoting rigorous, independent legal research that advances the field of animal law; and

-Previously, Ms. Frasch served as general counsel for the Animal Legal Defense Fund (ALDF), a national nonprofit animal protection law organization that seeks to protect the lives and advance the interests of animals through the legal system.
-In 1996, Ms. Frasch created the ALDF Criminal Justice Program which has since assisted law enforcement and animal advocates in investigating and prosecuting thousands of animal abuse and neglect cases nationwide.
+Previously, Professor Frasch served as general counsel for the Animal Legal Defense Fund (ALDF), a national nonprofit animal protection law organization that seeks to protect the lives and advance the interests of animals through the legal system.
+In 1996, Professor Frasch created the ALDF Criminal Justice Program which has since assisted law enforcement and animal advocates in investigating and prosecuting thousands of animal abuse and neglect cases nationwide.

-Prior to focusing her practice on animal law, Ms. Frasch specialized in labor and employment law at Littler Mendelson and Hanson, Bridgett, in San Francisco and employee benefits law at Stoel Rives in Portland, Oregon.
+Prior to focusing her practice on animal law, Professor Frasch specialized in labor and employment law at Littler Mendelson and Hanson, Bridgett, in San Francisco and employee benefits law at Stoel Rives in Portland, Oregon.
 She is a member of the California and Oregon State Bars.

 Specialty Areas & Course Descriptions